duanby/i-FWER/README.md

 reproduce.R: reproduce plots in paper

 ## Dependencies
-The code was tested on ISO using R and the following packages:
+The code was tested on macOS using R (version 3.6.0) and the following packages:
 * magrittr
 * splines
 * robustbase